jfhbrook/tfmod/README.md

 ## TODOs

 - [ ] publish
-  - [ ] get happy path working
-    - Suspect a LOT of issues with the github client.
-It's a disaster, I may need to use requests directly because jesus fucking christ
   - [ ] identify less happy paths, stub tests
     - A lot of them are uncommon, oops
 - [ ] tests